jendave/roll-table-importer/README.md

 The [Behind the Tables subreddit](https://www.reddit.com/r/BehindTheTables) and [Foundry VTT Tables Repository](https://github.com/foundry-vtt-community/tables) are good sources for random tables.

-A simple single table can be created (example from a file):
+A simple single table can be created - Example from a file.
+Name of the table is the filename:

-goods.txt:
+`goods.txt`:

 ```txt
 Backpacks or sacks